 Under CSIRO policy only those who meet all essential criteria can be appointed.

-Registered Patent Attorney, near qualified/trainee patent attorney, IP portfolio manager or patent prosecution specialist with strong technical skills and a degree in engineering or chemistry.
+Registered Patent Attorney, near qualified/trainee patent attorney, IP portfolio manager or patent prosecution specialist with strong technical skills.

+Degree qualifications in engineering or science (Chemistry).

 Experience in the following areas: patent law and patent prosecution practice in Australia (knowledge of additional jurisdictions would be highly regarded), assessment of invention disclosures and reviewing technical documents, patent specifications and novelty searches with a view to identifying patentable material.

 Demonstrated ability and willingness to take on, and show initiative in, IP administration tasks (including tracking of patent costs and IP budget/forecasting, preparation for IP Committee meetings, IP Audits etc.).

 Ability to work independently, providing pragmatic solutions in managing intellectual property.